gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 ## Description
 The pig breeding problem as described in [^1].

 >A pig breeder is growing pigs for a period of four months and subsequently selling them.
 During this period the pig may or may not develop a certain disease.
 If the pig has the disease at the time it must be sold, the pig must be sold for slaughtering, and its expected market price is then 300 DKK (Danish kroner).
-If it is disease free, its expected market price as a breeding animal is 1000 DKK
+If it is disease free, its expected market price as a breeding animal is 1000 DKK.
 >
 >Once a month, a veterinary doctor sees the pig and makes a test for presence of the disease.
 If the pig is ill, the test will indicate this with probability 0.80, and if the pig is healthy, the test will indicate this with probability 0.90.
 At each monthly visit, the doctor may or may not treat the pig for the disease by injecting a certain drug.
 The cost of an injection is 100 DKK.
 >